kwaldenphd/python-intro/README.md

 QX: Variables for each of the pieces of a standard ND intro (name, year, majors/minors, hall), use concatenation to create the full introduction using any of the syntax options above

-QX: Same prompt, but alternate workflow that creates sentences and prints concatenated sentences
+QX: Write a program that creates `first_name` and `last_name` variables, and then uses concatenation to output a `full_name` variable.
+Answer to this question includes program + comments that document process and explain your code.

 # Input & Output (I/O)